haliliceylan/GSOC-2021-CNCF-Buildpacks-Journey/README.md

 # GSOC 2021 CNCF Buildpacks Journey

 ### Special Thanks
 I can't thank my mentor Natalie enough for giving the most explanatory answers to even the simplest questions during this program.
-Throughout this program, he has been with me in all kinds of problems inside and outside of GSOC.
+Throughout this program, she has been with me in all kinds of problems inside and outside of GSOC.
 Apart from my mentor, I would like to thank all the Buildpacks supporters who helped me on this journey, especially Anthony, Javier, Yael, who are part of Buildpacks.

 ### Introduce
 Hi everyone, I am Halil, 3rd year computer engineering student at Mugla Sitki Kocman University.
 This summer I experienced a very exciting and learnful program with GSoC.